|Quick Facts: Speech-Language Pathologists|

 Speech-language pathologists typically need at least a master’s degree.
 They must be licensed in most states; requirements vary by state.

-Employment is expected to grow by 23 percent from 2010 to 2020, faster than the average for all occupations.
-As the large baby-boom population grows older, there will be more instances of health conditions that cause speech or language impairments, such as strokes, brain injuries, and hearing loss.
-This will result in increased demand for speech-language pathologists.
+Employment of speech-language pathologists is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
+As the large baby-boom population grows older, there will be more instances of health conditions that cause speech or language impairments, such as strokes and hearing loss.

 Compare the job duties, education, job growth, and pay of speech-language pathologists with similar occupations.